dvhdr/launchpad-pro/README.md

 # Debugging
 We decided not to support or encourage using a hardware debugger, as opening a Launchpad Pro to fit a debugging header can easily damage the FSR (force sensitive resistor) sheet.

-Instead, you're going to have to do things the old fashioned way - by blinking LEDs or sending MIDI messages.
+Instead, you're going to have to do things the old fashioned way - by blinking LEDs or sending MIDI messages (though hopefully no need for a 'scope!).
 For what it's worth, that's the way I've developed this version of the firmware - dogfooding all the way ;)

 If do you want to debug interactively (and of course you do), you can use the simple command-line simulator located in the `/tools` directory.
 It is compiled and ran as part of the build process, so it serves as a very basic test of your app before it is baked into a sysex dump.
 If you want to test particular button presses or MIDI messages, just modify it to send those messages to your app, and debug away.
 Yes, it's rudimental - wiring it up to the device over MIDI for interactive testing would be fab!

 # Vagrant tips
 When you're done developing, simply type `vagrant suspend` to halt your VM without destroying it - this will make `vagrant up` a lot quicker next time.
 If you're really finished, `vagrant destroy` will completely remove the VM from your system (but not any of your code).

+If you only want to build usingthe command line, you might want to run your Vagrant box headless, which you can do by modifying the Vagrantfile: `vb.gui = false`.
+You can also add more CPUs, RAM etc. if you want.